New model structures for Algebraic Quantum Field Theory

 \end{section}

-\begin{section}{Local-to-global cellularization} This section is devoted to the presentation of a model category structure which encapsulates the homotopy theory of AQFTs that satisfy a natural local-to-global condition, and its interaction with the models defined in Section \ref{sect_TimeLocalization} that deal with the time-slice axiom.
+\begin{section}{Local-to-global cellularization} This section is devoted to the presentation of a model category structure which encapsulates the homotopy theory of AQFTs that satisfy a natural local-to-global condition, and its interaction with the model structures defined in Section \ref{sect_TimeLocalization} that deal with the time-slice axiom.